Agent Native

 The engine OpenAPI contract at /api/engine/openapi.json covers project-scoped runtime operations.
 This includes listing clients, listing tunnels, watching SSE events, and connecting to the WebSocket event stream.

 OpenAPI operations expose x-rstream-required-rules.
-The same contracts expose x-rstream-permissions, which maps OAuth permissions to the rules they grant, and x-rstream-use-case-permissions, which gives practical bundles for common workflows.
+The same contracts expose x-rstream-permissions, which maps OAuth permissions to the rules they allow, and x-rstream-use-case-permissions, which gives practical bundles for common workflows.
 Agents should prefer those bundles for product-level tasks, then refine from operation rules when a workflow is narrower.

 Skills and workflows